BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 Cancellation Token that will be used to gracefully exit tasks we'll build later.
 Then, it creates a *Device Client* that will be used to interact with the IoT Hub.

-5) Add the following method to the *Simulator Class that will initialized the device clients connection to the IoT Hub:
+5) Add the following method to the *Simulator* class that will initialized the device clients connection to the IoT Hub:

 ```C#